Healing from a Dysfunctional Family: The Framework That Actually Works

 - Differentiation: Building a self separate from the family role, learning to hold boundaries and express your authentic needs.

-- Grief: Allowing space for mourning what you never had — the safety, attunement, and love that was missing.
+- Grief: Allowing space for mourning what you never had.
+The safety, attunement, and love that was missing.

 - Nervous System Work: Addressing the physiological effects of trauma, calming hypervigilance, and rebuilding regulation.